monosoul/jooq-gradle-plugin/README.md

     jooqCodegen("org.postgresql:postgresql:42.3.6")
 }
 ```

-where `src/main/resources/db/jooq.xml` looks as following:
+by default the path to the XML config is `src/main/resources/db/jooq.xml`, where it's content looks as following:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>